 8 • Adia • Sarah McLachlan ► Probably my favorite part of this song are the very first opening piano notes.
 So simple but so beautiful and so inviting.
 I could listen to it over and over—much like one of my college friends who had recorded one whole side of a cassette tape with this song.

 7 • Eleanor • Shannon Worrell with Dave Matthews ► If I remember correctly this chill little mesmerizing track was on the other side of my college friend’s tape, all by itself, over and over.

-4 • Angela • the Lumineers ► It was this song that sealed my personal opinion that the Lumineers have a similar sensibility as the Counting Crows, especially in the subject matter and poetry of its song lyrics.
-This band, too, seems fond of tossing girls’ names into songs, even titles–Angela, Ophelia, Cleopatra.
-And that’s just on one album, that is also a girl’s name.
+4 • Angela • the Lumineers ► It was this song that sealed my personal opinion that the Lumineers have a similar sensibility as the Counting Crows, especially in the subject matter and poetry of song lyrics.
+This band, too, seems fond of tossing girls’ names into songs, even titles—Angela, Ophelia, Cleopatra.
+And that’s just on one album, which is also a girl’s name.

 3 • The Wind Cries Mary • Jimi Hendrix ► A guy I knew in college said he got extra credit on a test one time for filling in the lyrics to this song.
 Some guys have all the luck.